House GOP agriculture spending bill on thin ice

 Leaders in both parties and chambers have said that a stopgap bill will be needed to keep the lights on in Washington beyond the end of the month, but a path to such a measure remains unclear.

-The Senate advanced a bipartisan continuing resolution Tuesday night, which would fund the government through Nov.
-17 and includes roughly $6.15 billion for Ukraine and $5.99 for disaster assistance, but Speaker Kevin McCarthy (R-Calif.) told members of his conference Wednesday morning that he will not bring the measure to the floor for a vote.
+The Senate advanced a bipartisan continuing resolution Tuesday night that would fund the government through Nov.
+17 and includes roughly $6.15 billion for Ukraine and $5.99 billion for disaster assistance, but Speaker Kevin McCarthy (R-Calif.) told members of his conference Wednesday morning that he will not bring the measure to the floor for a vote.

 In an effort to flip their stance, however, GOP leaders are considering four full-year appropriations bills this week, which has been a key request among conservatives.